 Custodial credit risk is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 State statutes require the District's deposits in financial institutions to be entirely covered by federal depository insurance or by collateral held under a joint custody receipt issued by a bank within the State of Kansas, the Federal Reserve Bank of Kansas City, or the Federal Home Loan Bank of Topeka.
-All deposits were secured at December 31, 2018 and 2017.
+All deposits were secured at December 31, 2019 and 2018.

-At December 31, 2018 and 2017, the District's carrying amount of deposits, including certificates of deposits was \$1,708,204 and \$1,785,846 and the bank balance was \$1,738,537 and \$1,813,279, of which \$250,000 was covered by FDIC insurance for each bank.
-The remaining balances were collateralized by securities held in safekeeping pledged to the District and an irrevocable letter of credit.
+At December 31, 2019 and 2018, the District's carrying amount of deposits, including certificates of deposits was \$1,574,409 and \$1,708,204 and the bank balance was \$1,607,146 and \$1,738,537, of which up to \$250,000 was covered by FDIC insurance for each bank.
+The remaining balances were collateralized by securities held in safekeeping pledged to the District, CDARS accounts and insured cash sweep accounts.